Friday the 13th Part VI: Jason Lives: Casting

 The decision to retcon the events of Part V resulted in many members of that film's cast—whose characters had survived—having their contracts to return for a sequel terminated.
-At one point in time when Jason Lives was being considered as a direct sequel to A New Beginning rather than to The Final Chapter, the surviving characters Pam and Reggie from A New Beginning were to have died in the film's opening moments.
+At one point in time when Jason Lives was being considered as a direct sequel to A New Beginning rather than to Friday the 13th: The Final Chapter, the surviving characters Pam and Reggie Winter (Shavar Ross) from A New Beginning were to have died in the film's opening moments.

 Although Mancuso retained control over the film's casting, he deferred to McLoughlin's judgment; the only caveat was that the final girl had to be a "very attractive blonde".
-To fulfill this requirement, McLoughlin chose Jennifer Cooke, based on her performance in the television series V. The role of Hawes, Tommy's would-be sidekick who dies within the first five minutes of the movie, was given to another television veteran, Ron Palillo, famous for the role of Horshack on Welcome Back, Kotter.
+To fulfill this requirement, McLoughlin chose Jennifer Cooke, based on her performance in the television series V. The role of Allen Hawes, Tommy's would-be sidekick who dies within the first five minutes of the movie, was given to another television veteran, Ron Palillo, famous for the role of Arnold Horshack on Welcome Back, Kotter.

 John Shepherd was asked to reprise his role as Tommy Jarvis from the previous film.
-Shepherd, an evangelical Christian who had reservations about returning to the series based on the atmosphere surrounding A New Beginning, was attracted to Jason Lives based on the scene in which a praying girl is spared by Jason.
+Shepherd, an evangelical Christian who had reservations about returning to the series based on the atmosphere surrounding A New Beginning, was attracted to Jason Lives based on the scene in which the praying Nancy is spared by Jason.
 He ultimately decided to film Caught and shortly thereafter retired from acting to go to seminary.
-Thom Matthews, who would take over the mantel of Tommy Jarvis, was chosen for his work in the horror comedy Return of the Living Dead, although McLoughlin himself was unaware of Matthews' horror credentials until after shooting began.
+Thom Mathews, who would take over the mantel of Tommy Jarvis, was chosen for his work in the horror comedy Return of the Living Dead, although McLoughlin himself was unaware of Matthews' horror credentials until after shooting began.
 Other cast members were actors who McLoughlin had directed before (such as David Kagen, who was also an acting teacher for female lead Jennifer Cooke) and McLoughlin's own family—Jason's first female victim in the film, Lizbeth, was played by McLoughlin's wife, Nancy.
 In keeping with the series' tradition, the role of Jason was given to a stuntman, Dan Bradley.
 Bradley, however, was replaced shortly thereafter by C. J. Graham.
 Bradley's involvement during the paintball scene is kept.